What are Large Language Models (LLMs)? Examples Included

 Why are large language models important?

-LLMs can perform several tasks, including answering questions, summarizing text, translating languages, and writing codes.
+LLMs can perform several tasks, including answering questions, summarizing text, translating languages, and writing code.
 They’re flexible enough to transform how we create content and search for things online.

-They might produce errors in output sometimes, but that usually depends on their training.
+They may occasionally produce errors in output, but this usually depends on their training.

-Large language models generally get trained on internet-sized datasets and can do multiple things with human-like creativity.
+Large language models are generally trained on internet-sized datasets and can perform multiple tasks with human-like creativity.
 Although these models aren’t perfect yet, they’re good enough to generate human-like content, amping up the productivity of many online creators

 Large language models use a billion rules to generate a favorable output.
+More parameters generally mean greater complexity and capability, but also higher computational cost.
 Here’s a quick overview.

-• Open AI's GPT-4o is estimated to have around 1.8 trillion parameters.
+• Open AI's GPT-4o: Estimated to have more than 175 billion parameters.

 How do LLMs work?